Open-ATS-Github/Newone/_Readme.txt

 		python3 srv-vid.py

-	and the video stream program on your laptop/pc. by klick on "lap-vid.py"
+	and the video stream program on your laptop/pc. by click on "lap-vid.py"

 	#########################################
 	#    3. SETUP TMUX and AUTOAMATION      #
 	#########################################

-	You need Tmux so your Python programms can work simultaniosly and in the background.
+	You need tmux so your Python programs can run simultaneously and in the background.
-	Install Tmux on your Pi and server with the command:
+	Install tmux on your Pi and server with the command:

 		sudo apt install tmux

-	With "Strg+c" you can close your programs like normaly With "Strg+d" you can close a tmux session
+	With "Ctrl+C" you can close your programs like normally With "Ctrl+D" you can close a tmux session

-	We wrote start programms for the raspberry, the server and the laptop/pc It will autmaticly open tmux, split the sreen and starts the controlling and videostream programs.
+	We wrote start programs for the raspberry, the server and the laptop/pc It will automatically open tmux, split the sreen and start the controlling and videostream programs.

-	Just copy the start programm to the folder where the other programms are and start it.
+	Just copy the start program to the folder where the other programs are and start it.